maplibre/maplibre.github.io/content/news/2024-07-31-maplibre-newsletter-july-2024/index.md

 Some improvements were made to the included [Dockerfile](https://github.com/maplibre/maplibre-native/tree/main/docker) and accompanying instructions to make Linux builds of MapLibre Native.

 A Pull Request showing a [proof-of-concept](https://github.com/maplibre/maplibre-native/pull/2647) that integrates Rust build tools into the CMake build config was opened this month.
 The PR swaps out [cppcolorparser](https://github.com/maplibre/maplibre-native/blob/main/vendor/csscolorparser/csscolorparser.cpp) with a similar Rust library, just to see if a Rust dependency can be added while still building and running.
 It does build, and it does run.
+If successful, this will allow MapLibre Native to gain safety, speed, and stability of Rust components, while keeping existing functionality and API for our users.

 Furthermore: